Sexy Beast (TV series)

 Sexy Beast is a British crime drama television series developed by Michael Caleo that premiered on Paramount+ on 25 January 2024.
-It is a prequel of the 2000 film of the same name.
+It is the prequel to the 2000 film Sexy Beast.

 Synopsis

-It traces the relationship between best friends and thieves Gal Dove and Don Logan, who together become involved in London's criminal world during the 1990s.
+Sexy Beast traces the relationship between best friends and thieves Gal Dove and Don Logan, who together become involved in London's criminal world during the 1990s.
 Gal begins a romance with the seductively alluring adult film star Deedee, which proves to be a dangerous endeavour.